A fair rate

 My solution

-I support my clients by pegging my rate to the Joseph Rowntree Foundation’s Minimum Income Standard and keeping my overheads low – no salespeople, account handlers or fancy office.
-As a result, you get more of my time for your budget than higher-charging agencies can offer.
-More time means more considered, creative and effective work.
+I support my clients by basing my rate on the Joseph Rowntree Foundation’s Minimum Income Standard and keeping my overheads low – no salespeople, account handlers or fancy office.
+As a result, more of your budget goes on time spent on your project.
+More time means more care, thought and impact.

 My rate is £50 an hour.